A non-backtracking method for long matrix and tensor completion: Introduction

-In $k$-tensor completion, the best known polynomial-time algorithms require $\tilde O(n^{k/2})$ revealed entries \cite{jain2014provable,montanari.sun_2018_spectral,xia2019polynomial,cai.li.ea_2019_nonconvex}, while information theoretically $\tilde{O}(n)$ suffices \cite{ghadermarzy2019near,harris2021}.
-In \cite{barak.moitra_2016_noisy}, the authors conjectured that for an order-3 tensor, $\Omega(n^{3/2})$ many samples are needed for any polynomial algorithms by connecting it to the literature on refuting random 3-SAT.
-This is aligned with other tensor estimation problems where a diverging statistical-to-computational gap is expected \cite{montanari.richard_2014_statistical,jagannath2020statistical,arous2020algorithmic,dudeja2022statistical}.
-However, so far no known work has reached the exact threshold $\Omega(n^{3/2})$, only approaching it up to polylogarithmic factors, in a similar fashion to the matrix completion phase diagram described above.
+where $a + b = k$.
+For example, an order-3 tensor of size $n$ yields an unfolded matrix of size $n \times n^2$; in general, uneven unfoldings (i.e., with $a \neq b$) of a tensor give rise to long rectangular matrices.
+In those tensor problems, the ground truth is assumed to have a low CP-rank, which implies that the unfolded matrix is low-rank.
+In low-rank $k$-tensor completion, the best known polynomial-time algorithms require $\tilde O(n^{k/2})$ revealed entries \cite{jain2014provable,montanari.sun_2018_spectral,xia2019polynomial,cai2021nonconvex}, while information theoretically $\tilde{O}(n)$ suffices \cite{ghadermarzy2019near,harris2021,harris2023spectral}.
+In \cite{barak.moitra_2016_noisy}, the authors showed lower bounds for a family of algorithms based on the sum-of-squares hierarchy for order-3 noisy tensor completion, where $\Omega(n^{3/2})$ many samples are needed, by connecting it to the literature on refuting random 3-SAT.
+They also conjectured such a sample size is needed for any polynomial-time algorithm.
+This is aligned with other tensor estimation problems where a diverging statistical-to-computational gap is expected \cite{montanari.richard_2014_statistical,wein2019kikuchi,jagannath2020statistical,arous2020algorithmic,dudeja2022statistical,auddy2021estimating}.
+However, so far no known work has reached the exact threshold $\Omega(n^{3/2})$, only approaching it up to polylog factors, in a similar fashion to the matrix completion phase diagram described above.
+For exact recovery results on tensor completion, all the methods in the literature are either convex optimization or spectral initialization with iterative optimization steps.
+Our method achieves weak consistency without any log factors, which could improve the sample size for spectral initialization in the work \cite{jain2014provable,cai2021nonconvex,xia2019polynomial,xia2021statistically}.